 Achieving Our Goals

-The MH-RITES Center improves the lives of individuals managing mental health issues through research, partnership, education, and clinical treatment.
+The MH-RITES Research Center strives to improve the lives of individuals managing mental health issues through research, partnership, education, and clinical treatment.

 The Center focuses on the investigation of promoters and barriers to mental health treatment engagement.